 Moreover, you can use the Design and Format Tabs in the menu to get to the editing tools or double click onto the map.
 Pay attention on which part of graphic you click on, since the formatting task pane refers to exactly those objects.
 (Format Chart Area, Format Plot Area or Format Data Series)

 PowerPoint offers numerous ways to edit your map, so play around with the tools to create your favourite graphic.
-For example, you can hide countries which don't have any data or change the map projection.
+For example, you can hide countries without a data value or change the map projection.
 (The proportions of world maps)

 Select your favourite colours